Six Simple Factors for Successful Goal Setting

 It only takes one or two negative people to put doubt in your mind.
 An often inaccurate belief system kicks in and you start believing you can’t do it either.
 Old tapes play in your head- the tapes that say you are not worthy or smart enough to have what you want.

-Learn to replace these lies with the truth.
-The truth tells you that you are worthy to have whatever you conceive.
-The truth tells you to believe in your goal because you breathed life into it when you imagined it.
+Learn to replace these lies with the truth that you are worthy to have whatever you conceive.
+Believe in your goal because you breathed life into it when you imagined it.

 Successful goal setting is about achievement.
 The goals you set are intended to be achieved.
 To do so, be certain to make them achievable.
 This starts with being realistic.

 Goals need to be specific and measurable so you can gauge your progress and know when a goal has been met.
-Asking questions like, “When,” “How much,” and “How will I know it has been accomplished?” provide the most common units of measure when assessing goal completion.
+Asking questions like provide the most common units of measure when assessing goal completion.

 If you are a freelance writer, for example, a measurable goal might be something like, “I want to publish two articles in Vanity Fair and GQ by May 1.”